-Eve Onile is a space based MMORPG or massively multiplayer online role-playing game, where players can participate in one of core activities such as piracy, mining, manufacturing, trading and combat.
+Eve Online is a space-based MMORPG or massively multiplayer online role-playing game where players can participate in one of the core activities such as piracy, mining, manufacturing, trading, and combat.
 While it may not be recognized directly as a business simulation game, at least for some users, its complex economic and political interaction between players makes it a lot more interesting from a business standpoint.

-OpenTTD is an open source, multi-platform business simulation, where players try to create their own transport empire by managing and progressively investing profits gained mainly from fares and goods transport.
+OpenTTD is an open-source, multi-platform business simulation, where players try to create their transport empire by managing and progressively investing profits gained mainly from fares and goods transport.
 It is vastly influenced by the Transport Tycoon Deluxe (1995 Chris Sawyer video game), or you can say, it copies most features of the game.

 Image Courtesy: virtonomics

-Virtonomics is a turned based, MMO online simulation game that focuses on the process and working principles of business and present it in a competitive environment.
-Without established criteria for victory or loss and indefinite game time, players can define their individual goals, which they can achieve using clever tactics and strategies.
+Virtonomics is a turn-based, MMO online simulation game that focuses on the process and working principles of business and presents it in a competitive environment.
+Without established criteria for victory or loss and indefinite game time, players can define their individual goals, which they can achieve using smart tactics and strategies.

-The biggest positive point of the game is, it employs a non-linear gameplay, meaning a player is not entitled to opt from a given number of choices throughout the game, and while players are competing with each other for their market share, each one has to take bold managerial decisions in almost every step.
+The biggest positive point of the game is, it employs non-linear gameplay, meaning a player is not entitled to opt from a given number of choices throughout the game.
+While players are competing with each other for their market share, each one has to take bold managerial decisions in almost every step.

 2. Capitalism II

 Today’s corporate world is a cutthroat affair, but we still love it because it is highly rewarding.
-A single correct decision may land in your worlds of dreams or vice-versa.
-Even-though, no computer simulation on Earth can match the real world of corporations and huge organizations, what really come close is Trevor Chan’s Capitalism II.
+A single correct decision may land you in your world of dreams.
+Even-though, no computer simulation on Earth can match the real world of corporations and large organizations, what comes close is Trevor Chan’s Capitalism II.

-The game in many ways similar to Virtonomics, where you as a player create and operate a gigantic business empire.
-It incorporates every aspect of the real-life business such manufacturing, marketing, purchasing, importing and retailing.
+The game, in many ways similar to Virtonomics, where you, as a player, create and operate a gigantic business empire.
+It incorporates every aspect of real-life business such as manufacturing, marketing, purchasing, importing, and retailing.
 All you have to do is play your cards right.